Himanshid914/Weather-Monitoring-App/README.md

 The following are the major dependencies required for the application:

 React: JavaScript library for building the user interface.
-OpenWeatherMap API: To fetch the weather data.
+OpenWeatherMap API (https://api.openweathermap.org): To fetch the weather data.
 Font Awesome: For displaying weather icons.

 To install dependencies, run: